Rannie/flui/site/docs/en/widgets/label.md

 <br />

 ::: tip Tips
-In Flutter 1.9 and above version, you can use the official component **SelectableText**, which can support selecting part of content to copy on Android.
+In Flutter 1.9 and above version, you can use the official widget **SelectableText**, which can support selecting part of content to copy on Android.
 :::

 ## FLMarqueeLabel

-**FLMarqueeLabel** supports text scrolling effects, often used as notifications or other scenes to be displayed. **FLNoticeBar** is a component used as a scrolling notification, you can set leading component and it also is closable, you can see [FLNoticeBar](https://flui.xin/en/widgets/notice-bar.html).
+**FLMarqueeLabel** supports text scrolling effects, often used as notifications or other scenes to be displayed. **FLNoticeBar** is a widget used as a scrolling notification, you can set leading widget and it also is closable, you can see [FLNoticeBar](https://flui.xin/en/widgets/notice-bar.html).

 #### usage